bookofproofs/bookofproofs.github.io/_sources/history/19th-century/du-bois-reymond.md

 * After his doctorate du Bois-Reymond was appointed to teach mathematics and physics at a secondary school in Berlin.
 * In 1864, while still teaching at the secondary school, du Bois-Reymond published Beiträge zur Interpretation der partiellen Differentialgleichungen mit drei Variabeln Ⓣ(Contributions to the interpretation of partial differential equations with three variables).
 * Following the publication of this important work, du Bois-Reymond was appointed to a chair at the University of Heidelberg in 1865.
-* Du Bois-Reymond's strong French and Prussian links put him in a somewhat difficult position and his brother Émile was an outspoken critic of the French in this dispute.
 * Finally, after ten years at Tübingen, where he supervised the doctorates of a number of students the most famous of whom was Otto Hölder, du Bois-Reymond was appointed to a chair at the Technische Hochschule Charlottenberg in Berlin.
 * Although du Bois-Reymond got on well with Weierstrass and the two shared many similar mathematical interests and concerns for rigour, the same could not be said for members of Weierstrass's school with whom relations were strained.
 * In particular du Bois-Reymond and Schwarz were not on good terms.